ctyeh/ct-external-drive-manager/docs/TROUBLESHOOTING.md

 # Troubleshooting Guide

-This guide helps you diagnose and resolve common issues with the CTExternalDisk Auto-Mount System.
+This guide helps you diagnose and resolve common issues with CT External Drive Manager.

 ## Quick Diagnostics